Sherin-Chacko/Election_Analysis/README.md

 ## ELECTION_ANALYSIS

 ### 1) OVERVIEW OF ELECTION AUDIT:
-The purpose of this audit is to analyse the election results and present them to the election commission.
+A) The purpose of this audit is to analyse the election results and present them to the election commission.
 It includes the following additional data:
 * The voter turnout for each county
 * The percentage of votes from each county out of the total count
 * The county with the highest turnout

+B) RESOURCES :
+* Data source : election_results.csv
+* Software: Python 3.8.8, Visual Studio Code

 ### 2) ELECTION AUDIT RESULTS:
 Following are the election outcomes-